yw94cool/Multi-Constraint-Transformer-based-Automatic-Building-Extraction-from-High-Resolution-Remote-Sensing/README.md

 # Multi-Constraint-Transformer-based-Automatic-Building-Extraction-from-High-Resolution-Remote-Sensing

-There is the official implement of ***Multi-Constraint-Transformer-based-Automatic-Building-Extraction-from-High-Resolution-Remote-Sensing***.
+This is the official implementation of our paper ***Multi-Constraint-Transformer-based-Automatic-Building-Extraction-from-High-Resolution-Remote-Sensing*** submitted to IEEE TGRS.
 Code will be coming soon.